kirjavascript/noobpack/README.md

 `npm install` to install deps

-`npm start` to run webpack-dev-server in hot reloading mode at http://localhost:8080/
+`npm start` to run webpack-dev-server in live reloading mode at http://127.0.0.1:8080/webpack-dev-server/

+`npm run hot` for hot reloading (uncomment a line in webpack.config.js)